Govt Interns Make An Emotional Appeal to Chakwera: ‘Please Mr. President Don't Chop Us' - Malawi Voice

 Over three thousands graduates under the government internship program have made an emotional appeal to President Lazarus Chakwera’s administration to consider extending their internship period.

-Chakwera’s administrations announced plans to terminate the contract of all interns who were recruited in 2018 and 2019, with the aim of replacing them with Malawi Congress Party (MCP) youths and sympathizers.
+Chakwera’s administrations announced plans to terminate the contract of all interns who were recruited in 2018 and 2019 on 30 June, with the aim of replacing them with Malawi Congress Party (MCP) youths and sympathizers.

-According to the Ministry of Labour the contracts will be terminated on 30th June, and law enforcers will apprehend all interns who will report for work after the end of the contracts.
+According to the Ministry of Labour law enforcers will apprehend all interns who will report for work after termination of the contracts.

 Speaking during a media briefing which was held in Blantyre on Saturday, Secretary for the Interns, Felix Chaula appealed to government not to terminate their contacts saying doing so will subject the youths to extreme poverty.